Travel to Boston

 Flying to Boston

-Airlines offering direct flights to Boston from the UK include British Airways, Delta and Virgin Atlantic.
-The cheapest time to travel is usually between January and March, while fares tend to be at their highest in July and August.
+Major US and European airlines offer direct flights to Boston and they include American Airlines, British Airways, Delta, Iberia, KLM, Norwegian, and United.
+The period between January to March is often cheaper, while fares tend to be at their highest in July and August.

 Travel by road